 - Expected Time Frame - 24 Hours

-- Your pending application(s) will undergo examination and must follow the procedures stipulated by the Trade Marks Act.
+- Your pending application(s) will undergo examination and follow the procedures stipulated by the Trade Marks Act

-- You will receive your registration certificate as soon as this process is finalised.
+- You trademark registration certificate is issued as soon as this process is finalised

-We keep track of the various procedures required by the Registrar's office and comply with them on your behalf.
+We keep track of the required procedures and comply on your behalf